abitgooey/DevelopmentProcess/README.md

 # DevelopmentProcess
 This document has been produced for all developers working at Gooey, and explains what is expected in regards to project processes.

-In regards to coding standards please see [Gooey Coding Standards] (https://github.com/abitgooey/CodingStandards).
+In regards to coding standards please see [Gooey Coding Standards](https://github.com/abitgooey/CodingStandards).

 ---
 ## Table of contents